Coffee Grind Chart - The Ultimate Guide

 If you’re still skeptical, go ahead and replicate the experiment.
 It’s quite easy to do.
 See for yourself.
 It’s worth figuring out.
 Especially since, once you have the right circumstances, you’ll hit a coffee nirvana — your ideal perfect cup every morning.

-Three things: whole beans, a grinder, and whatever machine/coffee-making device you need to perform your brewing method.
+Three things: whole coffee beans, a grinder, and whatever machine/coffee-making device you need to perform your brewing method.

 Yes, they must be whole beans.
-No, do not get a blade grinder.
+And no, please do not get a blade grinder.

 Whole beans and a conical burr grinder give you the most control over your grind, which ultimately leads to mastery over your coffee!
 And that's every coffee lover's goal, right?

 Blade grinders don’t offer a consistent grind, and they also generate heat as they chop up all of your grinds since they have to move so quickly to get the job done.
 Heat further cooks the grounds, and it can actually cause your beans to have that undesirable burnt taste.

 Conical burr grinders, on the other hand, typically use ceramic blades and they move at a much slower pace, which means none of that pesky heat.
 No burnt taste.
 Unless you like assaulting your taste buds.
 They also produce a uniform consistency, reducing any wonky extraction problems.

 You can find conical burr coffee grinders all along the money scale, from super duper affordable (like, wouldn’t think twice about clicking “buy now”) all the way up to the kind that you have to leave in your cart and hypothetically pitch to your mom the next day despite the fact that you’d be spending your own money.